Mission

 History

-NMGMC was one of the first choruses in the country to become a member of the GALA Choruses organization.
-Most recently, the Chorus performed at GALA Festival 2004 in Montreal, Canada; at GALA Festival 2008 in Miami, FL; and at GALA Festival in 2012 and 2016 in Denver, CO.
+NMGMC was one of the first choruses in the country to become a member of the Gay and Lesbian Association of Choruses (GALA).
+To date, the Chorus has performed at seven GALA Festivals including the GALA in Minneapolis in July 2024.

-NMGMC was one of the first choruses in the country to become a member of the GALA Choruses organization.
-Most recently, the Chorus performed at GALA Festival 2004 in Montreal, Canada; at GALA Festival 2008 in Miami, FL; and at GALA Festival in 2012 and 2016 in Denver, CO.
+NMGMC was one of the first choruses in the country to become a member of the Gay and Lesbian Association of Choruses (GALA).
+To date, the Chorus has performed at seven GALA Festivals including the GALA in Minneapolis in July 2024.